 The US Geological Survey (USGS) resumed their data collection activities in Nassau County in the spring of 2016.
 Their funding is continued until October 2018 by Nassau County.
 It is not clear how much longer Nassau County alone will be able to continue to support the essential work of the USGS.
 It is time for the State of New York to contribute to this critical work that annually monitors recharge rates, water table levels, stream flow and other data benchmarks.
 Without the maintenance of long-term data collection, important efforts like modeling aquifer responses to drought, summer water demand, or unusual weather events will be harmed.
 This year, the drought watch has ended and instead, Long Island is receiving above average precipitation.
 In April 2018, rainfall is about 4 inches above normal.
-Again, data collection helps to understand how the aquifers respond to such changes.
-However, USGS data show the aquifer system has not recovered from 3 years of below average rainfall and recharge.
+Data collection helps to understand how the aquifers respond to such changes.
+Recent USGS data show the aquifer system has not recovered from 3 years of below average rainfall and recharge.

 1. The groundwater stored in the aquifers beneath Long Island is a public resource that must be properly managed and continually monitored in order to assure that the public's health, safety, and welfare is protected and that the resource itself is preserved in the most sustainable manner possible.
 Presently, this level of attention is not being given to the groundwater.

 2. Unlimited drinking water is not guaranteed to the residents of Long Island.
 Unlike other parts of New York State and New York City, the residents of Long Island do not have access to drinkable surface water, and the New York City water supply is not an option for meeting future water needs, especially for Nassau County.